yordevs/quiz-night/Answers.md

    - None, as they are enclosed by `<header>`
    + `<nav>`

 1. When you hover over an item on the Yordevs nav bar, the change is very visual.
-Which of the following is not a valid reason, according to the WCAG 2.0 guidelines, for this?[^x]
+Which of the following is not a valid reason, according to the WCAG 2.0 guidelines, for this?[^w]

    <img src="https://user-images.githubusercontent.com/68516952/224136816-5166bd30-07d8-4682-b962-b77d03828aaa.png" title="Yordevs Nav Bar on Hover" width="350">